thaddavis/crewai_and_agentops_script/video_script/1/1_devcontainer_setup.md

 ENV PYTHONPATH=/code
 ```

+Likewise, over the course of this video you'll understand what the content of this file means...

 ## Build the Devcontainer

-Alrighty, now that we have these files set up we can launch our "Devcontainer" like so with VSCode...
+Alrighty, now that we have these files set up we can launch our Devcontainer...

+To gloss over the details, when I say "launch our Devcontainer" I mean we are going to build a "mini-computer" that will run on top of our actual computer.
+We can play around with CrewAI in this "mini-computer", close it when we're done, and then our base machine (aka our laptop / or Desktop) will be clean as if nothing ever happened.

+Here's how we launch the Devcontainer...

 SHIFT + COMMAND + P -> `Dev Containers: Reopen in Container`

-To gloss over the details, we are now building a "mini-computer" that will run on top of our actual computer.
-We can play around with CrewAI in this "mini-computer", close it when we're done, and then our base machine (aka our laptop / or Desktop) will be clean as if nothing ever happened.

-Once again the reason why we are doing this is because over the long term it help us stay organized.
+Once again the reason why we're doing this is because over the long term it help us stay organized.

 If you know of a better approach than working in Devcontainers, leave a comment so I'm aware.

 After building the Devcontainer we should see a new container listed in Docker...

-Let's run a quick test and make sure we're looking good.
+Let's run a quick test on this Development Container and make sure we're looking good.

 As CrewAI is a tool built on top of Python, let's make sure we have Python installed

-If you take a quick look at the content of the `Dockerfile` you can see we asked Docker to build us a "mini-machine" with Python 3.12 installed on it (PLUS some extra C++ libraries that we will need)
+If you take a quick look at the content of the `Dockerfile` you can see we asked Docker to build us a "mini-machine" with Python 3.12 installed (PLUS some extra C++ libraries [that are required by crewAI under the hood])

-The remaining lines...
-  A - tell Docker where in the file system of this "mini-machine" we want to work
+And the remaining lines of this Dockerfile specify where in the file system of this Devcontainer, or "mini-machine", we want to do our coding work
-  B - tells the Python interpreter where to look for code we import througout our project

-The Python interpreter is a tool that reads Python code and executes it for us
+If you're lost, chill out, watch the whole video, and then come back to this...

-After our Devcontainer is built, let's make sure it works as we expect
+After our Devcontainer is built, let's make sure it works as expected

 ```.py
 pwd